RikaIljina/PortfolioProject4/README.md

 1. Sometimes, when resizing the window too often and expanding elements in the main content container, the sidebar doesn't quite stretch to the bottom of the page.
 This issue seems rare but still needs investigating.
 The problem might be paddings/margins or wrong min-height values.
 ![alt text](static/readme-assets/bug-sidebar.PNG)

+2. If admin changes a user's username, all slugs must be updated

 ## Technologies Used
 ### Main Languages Used